Octavius-Dante/Arthelais/ex_17/Readme.md

 - *<b>Component.js</b> is the actual file responsible for code and view instantiation* - is the starting file and boot file for the application

-- *<b>Manifest.json</b> is a companion file of component.js, it is also called as application descriptor*
+- *<b>Manifest.json</b> is a companion file of Component.js, it is also called as application descriptor*

-- *<b>App.view.xml</b> is the starting view of the app- the is the first view component js calls central view*
+- *<b>App.view.xml</b> is the starting view of the app- the is the first view Component js calls central view*

 - *<b>Container control</b> is part of App.view.xml (app container, split app container) it contains other views inside (view.xml)*
   *this container control is Responsible for navigation between the views*